Skip to main content

 Operational Impact

-• No downtime required — enabling compression is a CloudFront configuration change that takes effect within minutes of distribution deployment.
+• No downtime required — enabling compression is a configuration change that takes effect within minutes of distribution deployment.

-• ⚠️ Size limits : CloudFront only compresses objects between 1 KB and 10 MB — small files and already-compressed formats (JPEG, PNG, MP4, ZIP, PDF) are excluded and do not benefit from this setting.
+• ⚠️ Size limits — CloudFront only compresses objects between 1 KB and 10 MB (1,000–10,000,000 bytes).
+Smaller files and already-compressed formats (JPEG, PNG, MP4, ZIP, PDF) are excluded.

 References